 What are each company’s end expectations?
 How do they communicate?
 Are they available on the weekend if something comes up?
 Discussing your expectations upfront in addition to your goals will help to quickly get a sense of whether or not a company is right for you.

-Step #4 – Checklist of 10 Things You Must Talk About
+Step #4 – Checklist of 10 Things To Talk About

 - Share your core values.